It Pays to Automate Sales Quotes

 Filling out travel and entertainment reports?
 Waste of time.
 Attending sales meetings?
 Waste of time.
 Cold-calling stale contact lists to update listings?
 Waste of time.
 Preparing proposals and sales quotations?
 Huge waste of time!

-Not really; their job is to close business.
+Not really; the job of a sales rep is to close business.
 Their job is to get the prospect to say, “I’m buying it; order the product.”

 Granted, not all sales jobs are the same; they will vary in terms of when the rep actually becomes engaged with the prospect.
 The trend is that prospects are waiting longer and later into the buying cycle before wanting or needing to engage with a sales rep. Regardless, some sales jobs involve extended multiple visits to educate and negotiate with prospects while others are simply a matter of answering any last-minute questions and physically placing the order.